 It isn’t just a couple of falls you see either… truly all 30 miles you will walk throughout your days will show you some new beauty you have never seen before.
 I have been lucky enough to make the trip a few times and each day has been just as amazing as the one before.

-The hike itself isn’t too bad but if you have a 40-50 pound bag you will definitely be tested, especially on the way out.
-Keep in mind that not only will you be hiking 10 miles in and out but you will also hike at least 10 miles while down there to explore Beaver falls or even 20 miles if you go all the way down to the Colorado river.
-Overall you will do 30-40 miles of hiking so be prepared!
+The hike itself isn’t too bad but with a heavy bag you will definitely be tested, especially on the way out.
+Keep in mind that not only will you be hiking 10 miles in and out but you will also hike at least 8 miles while down there to explore Beaver falls or even another 17.5 miles round trip if you go all the way down to the Confluence.
+Definitely do the hike to the Confluence if you think you can make it.
+Overall you will do 30-50 miles of hiking over the days so be prepared!